CEREMA/transports-publics-france/README.md

 ### Using as a package

-The `transports-publics-france` package is available on PiPy and can be installed using pip:
+The `transports-publics-france` package will soon be available on PiPy and can be installed using pip:

 ```bash
 pip install transports-publics-france